 by Nancy Casey

-You can share what you have written by posting it as a comment below.
-You can type in your work.
-Or post a picture of it.
+You can share your work by posting it as a comment below.
+You can type it in, or take a photo of it and upload the image.